iamdan/digitalpedagogy/keywords/video.md

 * Artifact Type: lesson plans
 * Source URL: <https://lessonplans.dwrl.utexas.edu/content/disputing-youtube-content-id-takedowns>
-* Copy of Artifact: forthcoming
+* Permissions: Attribution-NonCommercial-ShareAlike CC BY-NC-SA
 * Creators: Cate Blouke, Lisa Gulesserian, Jenny Howell, Rachel Mazique, Scott Nelson, Sarah Riddick, Michael Roberts, Laura Thain, and Beck Wise (University of Texas at Austin)
+* Tags:

 This assignment from UT-Austin’s [Digital Writing and Research Lab](http://lessonplans.dwrl.utexas.edu/pedagogical-goals-digital-literacy/video) (DWRL) guides students as they explore intellectual property concerns related to digital video.
 The assignment provides clearly articulated pedagogical goals, technological requirements, suggestions for evaluation, and “timeline[s] for optimal use” within a curriculum.
 The DWRL’s Lesson Plan archive contains a wealth of additional starting point lessons related to many other themes relevant to the reception and making of video and moving images.
 Lessons such as these helpt to articulate the goals and technologies for video projects within the context of more recent phenomena in video-making and culture.